sofmeright/PVE_Ceph-Disaster_Recovery/README.md

 To recover your monmap from osds you will need to form a quorum with managers or it will not work...

-Due to limitations in the functionality of bash I was unable to package the dynamically configuring aspects of this script with the many variables and functions I created to refactor the code.
-In executing the scripts they failed when packaged in one script.
-If you can fix this while keeping it dynamic please let me know!
+"Installing":

-Transfer both of these scripts to a folder on one of your PVE nodes:
+1. Transfer both of these scripts to a folder on one of your PVE nodes:

-recover_monstore_from_osds-bluestore_runtime.sh
+> recover_monstore_from_osds-bluestore_runtime.sh

-recover_monstore_from_osds-bluestore_scanner.sh
+> recover_monstore_from_osds-bluestore_scanner.sh

 Read over the scripts.
 Inspect them carefully.
 Should be functionally identical to other ones that are floating around.

-Just dynamic.
+I simply set out to make this process quite a bit more dynamic and with the extra handholding, ... cause disaster recovery is a process where we really don't want to make any mistakes.

 If you feel confident:

+1. Simply run "bash recover_monstore_from_osds-bluestore_runtime.sh" after ensuring at least the variable that defines the location of the "_scanner.sh".

+> Please also observe that there are a few other variables for you toggle, such as you can indicate if you are using bluestore or not.

-Simply run recover_monstore_from_osds-bluestore_runtime.sh after ensuring the few variables are set properly such as the bluestore tool.
-There are paths defined that can be changed in the lower functions in the "_scanner.sh" as well as at the top of each file there are variables like optionally scanning for bluestore and a few others.
+> There are paths defined that can be changed in the lower functions in the "_scanner.sh" say if you are not using PVE you may need to make some adjustments, most of the things one might change are again... declared at the top of each file.

-**Make sure the variable that defines the location of the "_scanner.sh" is set properly in the "_runtime.sh".
+One last time: **Make sure the variable that defines the location of the "_scanner.sh" is set properly in the "_runtime.sh".
 Maybe I should make that an argument that you pass into the runtime..
 Idk.
 But for now thats how you use this!
-Unless you edit it.**
+Unless you edit it.
+I expect as a Ceph user you would know you need to chmod +x both files if they dont execute.**

 Credits:
 This is such a helpful manual!
 (A lot of the topis useful!): https://docs.redhat.com/en/documentation/red_hat_ceph_storage/3/pdf/troubleshooting_guide/Red_Hat_Ceph_Storage-3-Troubleshooting_Guide-en-US.pdf
 Write up I sourced most of this script from: https://forum.proxmox.com/threads/recover-ceph-from-osds-only.113699/

+Note:
+Due to limitations in the functionality of bash I was unable to keep this down to a single script while maintaining the dynamic additions I threw in the mix.
+In executing the scripts the many variables and functions I created did not function as expected.
+However with debug I discovered everything works when packaged in two scripts.
+If you can compact this into a single script while keeping the process completely dynamic, please let me know!